tdwg/ncd/Charter.md

   It is also useful to hold the details that are common to the whole collection once, rather than being repeated with the record for each item.

-2. CROSS-DOMAIN RESOURCE DISCOVERY

-  Relating collections that are in museums, libraries, archives and other organisations (cross-domain resources) is a priority for many governments.
-By adopting the same standard for collections in each domain, it is possible to search across all collections, regardless of domain or location.

-3. RE-UNITING SCATTERED COLLECTIONS
+2. RE-UNITING SCATTERED COLLECTIONS

   "Virtual collections" are another way to link resources.
 Some organisations divide collections between departments for curatorial purposes.
 Researchers would need to contact each department individually to assess the complete collection.
 Similarly, some collections, such as those of Darwin, have been dispersed throughout several organisations.
 These collections may be re-united in a virtual sense, using collection descriptions for each component.

-4. POINTER TO ITEM-LEVEL DETAIL
+3. POINTER TO ITEM-LEVEL DETAIL

   Collection descriptions are verbose, and therefore complement the rows of raw data that are produced by item-level databases.